rakesh-gupta29/laravel/README.md

 represents current request being handled.
 It is injected by default.

 -   it provides a series of methods, properties to inspect and consume the current request object.

+### Response

+`All controllers should return a valid response.`
+A valid response includes:

+-